Cherry Will Be 2025's Signature Red - How To Incorporate It Into Your Wardrobe

 Monochromatic cherry for a dramatic fit

-But where the fun really starts is when you opt for cherry from head to toe.
+But where the fun really starts is when you opt for cherry from head-to-toe.
 "For those who dare, layering multiple red pieces creates a striking monochrome moment, while a single standout item can add just the right amount of drama," Katz went on.
 "No matter how you wear it, this fun color is guaranteed to turn heads and boost confidence."
 Opt for pieces in the same tone, but feel free to mix and match textures.
 Satin and wools look beautiful together, so play with fabrics, while keeping the tone the same.

 Utilize cherry red accessories